iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Linear Regression.md

 - The difference between observed and predicted values of the dependent variable can reveal potential issues with the model.
 - Randomly scattered residuals suggest a good fit, while patterns in the residuals indicate potential problems like non-linearity or outliers.

+**5. R_squared | Adjusted R_Squared:**
+- Training the model with different feature subsets and evaluating their performance on a validation set.
+- The subset with the best performance is chosen.

 ### **c | Intercept | Bias | Constant**
 - The point where the regression line intersects the Y-axis.
 - Value of Y when the value of X and value of coefficients = 0.